chakramit296/HSW/README.md

 # HSW
-Template of a website with horizontal scrollbar
+Template of a website with horizontal scrollbar using HTML5 and CSS3.